STIXProject/stix-to-html/README.md

 # STIX to HTML

-A package of XSLTs, CSS, and JavaScript which enables the rendering of a STIX XML document into a human-readable HTML form.
-In addition to [STIX](http://stix.mitre.org) documents, [CybOX](http://cybox.mitre.org) and [MAEC](http://maec.mitre.org)
-documents are also supported.
+A collection of XSLTs, CSS, and JavaScript which enables the rendering of a STIX XML document into a human-readable HTML form.
+In addition to [STIX](http://stix.mitre.org) documents, [CybOX](http://cybox.mitre.org) and [MAEC](http://maec.mitre.org) documents are also supported.

 This is a work in progress, so please feel free to provide feedback or let us know if something isn't working properly!